 While most of our gadget nowadays start to operate wirelessly, the gadgets that power our home and offices remain connected on wires.
 The more we expand our networks with computers, NAS, VoIP devices, game consoles, and etc., the more network of wires is used.
 Hence we need more wired network ports.
 This can easily be done by purchasing a new network switch, or in a money-saving measure, use old router as switch replacement.

-If you have any old router that is currently gathering some dust in the drawer, you can easily repurpose it as a network switch, wifi extender or repeater.
+If you have any old router like the Xfinity Arris TG1682G or CenturyLink Zyxel C1100Z that is currently quite old, you can easily repurpose it as a network switch, wifi extender or repeater.
 Not only that you are saving a huge amount of money, but you’re also helping the environment against a possible electronic waste that’s currently polluting our water and land.

 Can a Router be used as a Switch?

 Yes, you can use router as switch.
 A router is actually a combination of various network devices.
 If routing is not needed, you can use the router’s networking capability to connect many devices all at once.